BABTAC Campaigning and Advocacy

 Our mission at BABTAC is campaigning for industry regulation, to support and promote the responsible businesses within our sector.

 We also continually strive to educate and protect the general public.
-We are working with recognisable consumer brands to raise the profile of our members and our 'qualified, verified, insured' campaign encourages the public to choose a BABTAC member to guarantee treatment by qualified and insured professionals.
+We work with industry experts, relevant companies and recognised consumer brands to raise the profile of our sector and our members.
+Our 'qualified, verified, insured' campaign encourages the public to choose a BABTAC member, offering reassurance their therpaist is appropriately trained and insured to provide safe and effective treatments.

 If you would like to be involved, or think we should be focusing on another important topic, please email firstname.lastname@example.org

-There are a number of campaigns that we are working on at the moment:
+There are a number of campaigns that we have been and continue to work on:

 In 2012, a review of the regulation, practice and advertising of cosmetic interventions was launched, led by Sir Bruce Keogh; tasked with understanding the scope and existing parameters of the industry, the Review Committee called for submissions from stakeholders on the topic.